KeatingLab/PottsMPNN/ITERATIVE_OPTIMIZATION.md

 | `complex` | everything | everything | global conformation |

 > **Do not use `complex` with a multi-domain target.** It is wrong in *both*
 > directions.
-On a real 1867-residue complex: rotating a domain far from the
+On a real complex: rotating a domain far from the
 > binding site — leaving the binder untouched — reads **4.37 Å** and fails the
 > gate, while genuinely displacing the binder by 5 Å is diluted to **1.21 Å** and
 > passes it.
 The `interface` scope reports 0.00 Å and 5.00 Å respectively.

 **Sizing `max_parallel`.** This is the most common cause of a failed run.
-AF3 pads the input to a token bucket and allocates accordingly: a 1867-residue complex rounds to 2048 tokens and requests **~14 GiB in a single allocation**, so an 80 GB H100 fits only one or two such runs.
+AF3 pads the input to a token bucket and allocates accordingly: a 2000-residue complex rounds to 2048 tokens and requests **~14 GiB in a single allocation**.
 Set it by complex size, not by CPU
 count:

 | Complex size | `max_parallel` on an 80 GB card |